commerce-docs/pbmodules/README.md

           >
 ```

-The custom module skeleton comes with a simple form input field that shows how bindings connect the form to the configuration and finally to the template.
+The custom content type starter module comes with a simple form input field that shows how bindings connect the form to the configuration and finally to the template.
 This field is meant for teaching purposes only and can be removed as needed.

 After install, your custom content type form should look like this: